Charles Becker: Arrest, trial, and execution

 Whitman's office continued to investigate Becker.
 On July 29, 1912, Becker was arrested at the precinct's closing hour by special detectives from the District Attorney's Office.
 He was tried and convicted of first degree murder that fall in a trial presided by John Goff, who was "intensely biased against Becker" and whose charge to the jury was slanted toward conviction.
 The verdict was overturned on appeal on the grounds that Goff had been biased and that there was no independent corroborating witness to testify to the events since all of them had been involved in the crimes.

 The case was retried in 1914 but Becker was convicted again and sentenced to death.
-He was the first police officer in New York to receive that penalty.
+He has been thought to be the "only policeman to be executed for murder in the history of the United States", but in fact two other members of the New York City Police Department have been executed for murder: William Ennis (executed on December 14, 1903) and John Brennan (executed on December 2, 1926).